Summerhouses in Iceland | A Great Value Choice for Your Holiday

 Why is staying in a summerhouse in Iceland better than a hotel or hostel?
 Can you find summerhouses that fit within a budget?
 Are there summerhouses to rent across all of Iceland?
-Continue reading for all you need to know about finding the summerhouse that will help make your holiday more affordable and more authentic.
+Continue reading for all you need to know about finding the summerhouse in Iceland that will prove to be a great value choice for you holiday.

 Icelanders love summerhouses.
 It seems almost everyone in the nation has a getaway somewhere in the country that they escape to whenever the sun is shining, and they have a day free.
 In fact, many places in Iceland that look like villages are actually just many cottages and bungalows nestled together, becoming nearly or totally deserted when winter swings around.